-The ever-popular Labrador retriever might not be the first dog that comes to mind when you consider breeds well-suited for the police task force, but this breed’s loyal, smart, and trainable nature makes them a surprisingly great pick.
+The ever-popular Labrador retriever might not be the first dog that comes to mind when you consider breeds well-suited for the police task force, but his loyal, smart, and trainable nature makes him a surprisingly great pick.

 Labrador retrievers are muscular, athletic, and full of energy, allowing them to put in a full day’s work without issue.
 These dogs also bond closely with their handlers and are eager to please, even when faced with a high-pressure situation.

-Additionally, the Lab’s friendly nature makes the breed perfect for working in close quarters with the general public.
+Additionally, this popular breed has a friendly nature that makes him perfect for working in close quarters with the general public.

 Labs usually live 10 to 12 years and will make excellent family companions once retired from their task force duties.
 These versatile and intelligent dogs are well-suited for a wide swath of law enforcement duties.
 But they are usually used in scent-detection or search-and-rescue roles rather than patrol work, like some of the other breeds discussed here.

-A beagle might not be able to take down a key suspect, but these loving, muscular, and compact canines can still serve as excellent police dogs.
+Beagles are one of the many popular dog breeds that also serve as top-notch police pups.
+A beagle might not be able to take down a fleeing suspect, but these compact canines can still serve as excellent police dogs.

-In particular, beagles have an amazing sense of smell making them perfect for scent tracking and detection-based nosework activities.
+In particular, beagles are a breed with a keen sense of smell making them perfect for scent tracking and detection-based nosework activities.

 Their small to medium stature also makes them suited for specialized tasks that would be inappropriate or impossible for larger doggos.
 These dogs love to keep busy and will enjoy having a daily set of tasks to focus on and stay engaged.